shannonbux/shannon-soper-portfolio/src/pages/instructure-sales-training/index.md

 I felt **excited to be entrusted with freedom to lead the project** and dove in with quick wins that built on each other.

-I pored through materials from _The Challenger Sale_ organization and found an idea that could harness our sales team's competitive style: a pilot program where a small group has to read _The Challenger Sale_ and present what they learned to the whole sales organization with some prizes involved.
+I pored over materials from _The Challenger Sale_ organization and found an idea from another company that we could copy: a pilot program where a small group has to read _The Challenger Sale_ and present what they learned to the whole sales organization with some prizes involved.

 ## Building up user motivation